eugenetedkim/eugenetedkim/posts/javascript-closures.md

 ---
-title: 'First dive into JavaScript closures'
+title: 'First Dive Into JavaScript Closures'
 date: '2023-11-08'
 ---

 A JavaScript **closure** is formed when you define a function within a function.
 The inner function "closes over", "captures", or "remembers" the variables of the outer function even though it finished executing.

-Here's an example:
+_Here's an example_:
 ```javascript
 function parent() {
 	const lastName = "Kim";